 Furthermore, wealth inequality is even higher than income inequality, suggesting the issue is deeply rooted in South Africa.
-It was recently estimated that the top 10% of the population held 71% of wealth, whereas the bottom 60% held only 7%.
+It was recently estimated that the top 10% of the population held 71% of the wealth, whereas the bottom 60% held only 7%.
 In contrast, figures for OECD members were 50% and 13% respectively.
-And 10% of South African population owns 81% of financial assets.
+And 10% of the South African population owns 81% of financial assets.

-Inequality can be arise at different stages.
+Inequality can arise at different stages.
 The first source of inequality is the difference of opportunity before any income distribution, which arises from circumstances at birth or family background.

 And in South Africa, the driver of unequal pre-income distribution is the legacy of apartheid almost 30 years after it was abolished.
 “The legacy of colonialism and apartheid, rooted in racial and spatial segregation, continues to reinforce inequality of outcomes,” the World Bank noted.

 Inequality has actually increased since the end of the apartheid in 1994.